 Logic–inductive logic.
-With this technique you can arrive at a generalisation–a broad conclusion.
-Less finite than deductive logic, it allows you to make a series of observations in your presentation with shared circumstances, and then propose a conclusion.
+With this technique you can arrive at a generalisation.
+Thus, it’s really a broad conclusion.
+Because it’s less finite than deductive logic, it allows you to make a series of observations in your presentation.
+Note the shared circumstances, and then propose a conclusion.

 Logic–analogy.
 You use this technique when you cite an example or case study with seemingly identical characteristics to the subject matter.
 You make the suggestion that, if the case study has the same characteristics, then it is logical to suggest that it shares identical causes or fundamentals with the main subject.

 You can also discover how to organise your presentation on a PresentPerfectTM skills training course.
 With options such as a public training course or your very own corporate training course at your own offices, there’s plenty to choose from.
 So, when the time is right, please don’t hesitate to get in touch.

 “Talkers are usually more articulate than doers, since talk is their specialty.”